CSCfi/csc-user-guide/docs/apps/pennylane.md

 | 0.32.0  | `pennylane-lightning-kokkos/0.32.0`  | X     |                 |
 | 0.31.0  | `pennylane-lightning-kokkos/0.31.0`  | X     |                 |

-All modules are based on tykky using LUMI-container-wrapper.
+All modules are based on Tykky using LUMI-container-wrapper.
 Wrapper scripts have been provided so that common commands such as `python`, `python3`, `pip` and `pip3` should work as normal.
 For more information, see [LUMI container wrapper](https://docs.lumi-supercomputer.eu/software/installing/container-wrapper/).